25th Panzer Division: Refitting and further fighting on the Eastern Front

 In April 1944, the division was sent to Aalborg in Denmark to rebuild and where they absorbed the main forces of Panzer Division Norway as much needed reinforcements.
 By now, the hard-pressed Wehrmacht, which were now fighting on two fronts, was only able to raise a skeleton Panzer division.
 In September 1944, the situation was so bad on the Eastern front that although completely under strength, the division was sent again to battle the Red Army at the Vistula crossings in Poland and in the defense of Warsaw, also parts of it were involved in the suppression of the Warsaw Uprising.
 On 6 November 1944, after months of bitter fighting, the division was finally reinforced once more.
-Remnants of other brigades and battalions were absorbed, along with 25 Panther tanks which were much needed.
+Remnants of other brigades and battalions were absorbed, along with 25 Panther tanks, a type that was in particularly short supply.

+On 1 January 1945, the division (then under 9th Army of Army Group A) had a strength of 13,076 men.

 In January 1945, after the defense of Warsaw, the division could only field a total of around 68 tanks, assault and self-propelled anti-aircraft guns: 5 Panzer IV, 15 Panzer IV/70, 21 Jagdpanzer IV/48, 23 Panther tanks and 4 Flakpanzer IV.
 The 25th and 19th Panzer Divisions counterattacked strongly, but were ultimately ineffective and were forced to retreat back the Oder River.
 By the end of January, the division had lost 622 men killed, 2,318 wounded, and 6,030 missing, a total of 8,970 casualties in only six weeks.

 Last months of the war

 After the retreat to the Oder River in January 1945, the division lost nearly all its tanks and had suffered irreplaceable losses.
-In April, the division was transferred to Vienna in Austria, and then posted north of the Danube river to protect the Austrian oil fields.
-By this time the 25th Panzer Division could no longer be classed as a viable fighting force.
-Down to 45 operational Panzers and manpower falling rapidly everyday, the division reluctantly fought on at Prottes, Hohenruppersdorf, Martinsdorf, and Schrick, eventually ending the war in Austria.
+In April, it was transferred to Vienna in Austria, then posted north of the Danube river to protect the Austrian oil fields.
+By this time it could no longer be classed as a viable fighting force.
+Down to 45 operational Panzers, with manpower falling rapidly every day, the division reluctantly fought on at Prottes, Hohenruppersdorf, Martinsdorf, and Schrick, eventually ending the war in Austria.
 Alongside the 11th Panzer Division, the 25th surrendered to the advancing Americans.

 Equipment

 The quality of the equipment was mixed since the division was issued with outdated French tanks, such as the Renault R35, Hotchkiss H39 and Char B1 and different models of the panzer tanks.
 The artillery regiment had modern artillery pieces, but was the size of a battalion and so could only give limited fire support.
 The reconnaissance battalion had no armoured cars, it was made up entirely of motorcycles.
-At its height in the Summer of 1943, the division stood at a strength of 21,000 men and fielded 14 Panzer II tanks, 62 Panzer IIIs, 26 Panzer IVs, 40 Hotchkiss H39, 15 Somua S35, and 15 self-propelled assault guns such as the StuG III.
+At its height in the summer of 1943, the division stood at a strength of 21,000 men and fielded 14 Panzer II tanks, 62 Panzer IIIs, 26 Panzer IVs, 40 Hotchkiss H39, 15 Somua S35, and 15 self-propelled assault guns such as the StuG III.